zangai/git-ftp/man/git-ftp.1.md

 It checks for the timestamp of each file before uploading.
 If the remote file has changed since the last push, the action is cancelled.
 See **Tracking Remote Changes** for how to proceed in this case.
-You can disable this check with the option --ignore-remote-changes.
+You can disable this check with the option --overwrite-remote-changes.

 # Bootstrapping